 More interesting to me was the final resting place for a mother and her infant.
 They were not famous, but clearly they were loved.
-Did she and the child die in childbirth or perhaps swept away by an epidemic?
-In any case, a grieving husband and father was left behind to erect this memorial.
+Did she and the child die in childbirth?
+Were they swept away by an epidemic, leaving behind the grieving husband and father who erected this memorial?
 Was he able to pick up the pieces of his broken life to find happiness again?

 Wherever we go, we will find reminders of all the stories in this world that will never be told.
-When I photographed this memorial, I could be certain of only two things.
+When I took this photograph, I could be certain of only two things.
 Both mother and child were subject to an early and tragic demise.
 And, as seen by the lush green fern sprouting from the dust collecting in the cracks in the stone, life goes on.

 All images and words copyright Naomi Baltuck

 NAOMI BALTUCK ~ is a Contributing Editor and Resident Storyteller here at Bardo.
 She is a world-traveler and an award-winning writer, photographer, and story-teller whose works of fiction and nonfiction are available through Amazon HERE.
 Naomi presents her wonderful photo-stories – always interesting and rich with meaning and humor – at Writing Between the Lines, Life from the Writer’s POV.
 She also conducts workshops such as Peace Porridge (multicultural stories to promote cooperation, goodwill, and peaceful coexistence), Whispers in the Graveyard (a spellbinding array of haunting and mysterious stories), Tandem Tales, Traveling Light Around the World, and others.
 For more on her programs visit Naomi Baltuck.com